Cloyne House Policies

 Mid-Semester Bids and Switches Back to table of contents

-- Members may switch spots in rooms of the same occupancy if all residents of those rooms consent.
+- Members may switch spots only in rooms of the same occupancy and if all residents of those rooms consent.

 Parking Rights Back to table of contents

 - Only one member may bid on a single parking space.

 - Members who currently hold a parking spot and wish to retain it are allowed to keep the parking spot if and only if said member is present at room bids or has a proxy.
 If one does not attend room bids and fails to have a proxy then said person loses the right to keep the parking spot.
 The parking spot is then put up for bidding.
 Parking spots are an amenity that come with an additional charge each semester (even if they are squatted from one semester to the next).

 - Parking spot assignments are valid through the end of the contract period.

 - Parking spots that become available mid-semester must also be put up for bids and the cost prorated to the day of the bid.